Yu Zheng is a macroeconomist with research interests in economic growth, development and inequality.

-Her research areas are macroeconomics, development and labour economics.
-Her current research focuses on the economic development in China, in particular the cause and consequences of income inequality and policies of poverty reduction.
+Her current research focuses on the role human capital and intangible capital play in generating economic growth and inequality.
 More generally, she does theoretical and empirical work on economic growth, paying special attention to the aggregate implications of micro-level risks.

 She received her Ph.D. in economics from Washington University in St. Louis and was a Max Weber Fellow at the European University Institute in Florence.

 - Koh D., Santaeulàlia-Llopis R., Zheng Y. (2020) "Labour Share Decline and Intellectual Property Products Capital", Econometrica, 88(6): pp. 2609-2628